 Items to Consider When Buying Zero Turn Tires for Hills

-The tire cost for a good tire is greater than a basic turf tire, but the increased stability that is offered with using the right tire outweighs the cost difference.
+The tire cost of a good tire is greater than a basic turf tire, but the increased stability that is offered with using the right tire outweighs the cost difference.

 It is best to find a tire that can be lowered in air pressure to give you more floatation on the hill.

-An 8-ply tire is best for a zero turn mowing hills.
-The 8-ply tire has a stiffer side wall than a commonly offered 6-ply tire on lawn mowers.
-The stiffer side wall will not flex as easy as the lighter tire ply options and will help with stability.
+An 8-ply tire is best for a zero-turn mowing hills.
+The 8-ply tire has a stiffer sidewall than a commonly offered 6-ply tire on lawn mowers.
+The stiffer sidewall will not flex as easily as the lighter tire ply options and will help with stability.

 The tire width of the turf tires matters when you are looking to get a lighter footprint from your lawn mower.
 When you look at larger zero turns you will notice they have a wider tire on them.

-Tread pattern used on lawn mowers are known as a turf tread.
+The tread pattern used on lawn mowers is known as turf tread.
 It is not a super aggressive tread that will tear up your lawn.